NilsOt1/NilsOt1/readme.md

 ---
-### Currently in week 10 of the bootcamp, working on my capstone project
+### Currently in the final phase of the bootcamp, working on my capstone project